 Instant Pot Cranberry Sauce w/Pear & Ginger VIDEO:

 - 4 large Bosc pears, cored & diced (unpeeled)

 - 1 cup water

-- Pour honey/water mixture into the slow cooker.
+- Add all the ingredients to the slow cooker.
 Stir to mix well.

 - Cook HIGH 2-3 hours or LOW 4-6.